kcrypt/scala-blake3/README.md

  that was implemented as part of [BLAKE3jni].

 All benchmarks was performed on two machines:
-- `Zulu16+59-CA (build 16-ea+24)` at [Intel® Core™ i7-8700B] with [AVX2 assembly] optimization inside baseline,
+- `Zulu11.56+19-CA (build 11.0.15+10-LTS)` at [Intel® Core™ i7-8700B] with [AVX2 assembly] optimization inside baseline,
-- `Zulu16+65-CA (build 16-ea+24)` at [Apple M1] without any assembly optimization inside baseline.
+- `Zulu11.56+19-CA (build 11.0.15+10-LTS)` at [Apple M1] without any assembly optimization inside baseline.

 Short summary:
- - it is about 5 times slower than [AVX2 assembly] version via JNI that is expected,
+ - it is about 4 times slower than [AVX2 assembly] version via JNI that is expected,
  - it is about 30% slower than original C version via JNI,
- - it has memory footprint near 20% of hashed data that is cleaned up by GC,
- - it has near to constant memory footprint that won't be cleaned up by GC,
+ - it has constant memory footprint (yeah, no GC on hashing!),
  - increasing result hash size has the same impact such as hashing.

 Full version of results are available as